Plenty-network/plenty-interface/CONTRIBUTING.md

 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

 People _love_ thorough bug reports.
 I'm not even kidding.

-## Use a Consistent Coding Style

-- We use prettier for styling and eslint for linting
-- You can try running `npm run lint` for style unification

 ## License